flongonium/midi-basspedals/README.md

 Some .h files are not used and were just some ideas.

 The idea is to build your own midi controller for live usage.
-This project is extended with a Raspberry Pi as an interface for different midi sources and because my Midi Device could not understand the commands.
+This project is extended with a Raspberry Pi as an interface for different midi sources and because the midi device (Moog Minitaur) could not understand the commands.

 ## Connections